 After your new kitchen has been built, you can use these cleaning tips to help you keep your cabinets and countertops functioning properly and looking brand new.
 You’ve dedicated a lot of time into your investment, so it’s only natural that you’ll want to make it last as long as possible so that you can enjoy it for many years to come.

-In this article you’ll find professional 14 trusty cleaning tips and the right cleaning products to use when cleaning your cabinets and countertops.
+In this article you’ll find 14 trusty cleaning tips and advice on the right cleaning products to use when cleaning your kitchen cabinets and countertops.
 Make sure to read each section carefully so you don’t accidentally damage them.

 Sections in this document:

 Countertops come in a wide variety of materials, and each type needs specific care and maintenance to not only get as clean as possible, but also to avoid damaging the surface.